ocrmypdf/OCRmyPDF/docs/installation.rst

 Installation
 ============

 OCRmyPDF requires Python 3.5 (or newer) and Tesseract 3.04 (or newer).

+Python 3.6 and Tesseract 4.x are recommended for best OCR results and best performance.

+OCRmyPDF 6.x adds a dependency on PyMuPDF ("fitz").
+This library is not widely available in platform distributions, and it improves OCRmyPDF in certain conditions.
+Consider installing OCRmyPDF from the Python binary wheels, which include a precompiled version of this library.

+.. contents:: Platform-specific steps
+    :depth: 1
+    :local:

 Installing on Debian and Ubuntu 16.10 or newer
 ----------------------------------------------